maxakash/SummerGeeks/README.md

 The data is stored is Firebase Firestore.

 I have used SMTP to send emails to the host and visitor and a SMS api to send SMS to the host.
+Please check spam folder for emails.

 Here is the link to dowload the Android Application